 Test sat during 2010 testing year, or after:

-For the Bachelor of Biomedical Science, Commerce or Science - at least 140 in either the Quantitative or Verbal Multiple-choice section; and at least 160 in the Written English essay section.
+For the Bachelor of Biomedical Science or Commerce - at least 140 in either the Quantitative or Verbal Multiple-choice section; and at least 160 in the Written English essay section.

-For the Bachelor of Arts, Business, Environmental Design or Music - At least 140 in either the Quantitative or Verbal Multiple-choice section; and at least 150 in the Written English essay section.
+For the Bachelor of Arts, Business, Environmental Design, Music or Science - At least 140 in either the Quantitative or Verbal Multiple-choice section; and at least 150 in the Written English essay section.

 Note: The above results are the minimum scores to be eligible to UWA.
 Some courses may have higher score requirements, and/or additional requirements such a prerequisite subjects or an audition.
 Gaining these marks does not guarantee that you will obtain a place.